Vietnamese Coriander

 Perennial

 Vietnamese coriander is the cilantro substitute that laughs at heat — long leaves with dark chevrons, punchy aroma, and a love of moisture that makes it a pond-edge herb in permaculture stacks.
-Spreads by runners; contain mentally. subtropical and tropical Americas: dies back in hard frost, often returns from roots in 9b with mulch. ☀️💧 Sun and Water Requirements: - Part sun to light shade in brutal summers; full sun ok if soil stays moist. - Rich, wet-to-moist, well-drained soil; dries fast in pots on hot patios. - Mulch to buffer roots from temperature whiplash. ✂️ Methods to Propagate: - Cuttings: root in water or damp soil anytime it's warm. - Division: split rooted runners in spring when actively growing.
+Spreads by runners; contain mentally. subtropical and tropical Americas: dies back in hard frost, often returns from roots in 9b with mulch.
+Part sun to light shade in brutal summers; full sun ok if soil stays moist.
+Rich, wet-to-moist, well-drained soil; dries fast in pots on hot patios.
+Mulch to buffer roots from temperature whiplash.
+Cuttings: root in water or damp soil anytime it's warm.
+Division: split rooted runners in spring when actively growing.
+Snip tender Vietnamese Coriander growth in cool mornings for best texture -- heat-stressed leaves taste like their day job.
+Flowers at full color for peak volatiles; seeds when pods rattle but before they self-sow across paths.
+Dry herbs in thin layers; deep piles steam themselves into compost.

 Good Neighbors